Blue Buffalo Wilderness Rocky Mountain Recipe canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Blue Buffalo Wilderness

-Judging by its ingredients alone, Blue Buffalo Wilderness Rocky Mountain Recipe Dog Food looks like an above-average wet product.
+Judging by its ingredients alone, Blue Buffalo Wilderness Rocky Mountain Recipe canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.